 2. Have a dedicated member of staff responsible for wellbeing

 If your organization is serious about supporting employees’ health and wellbeing, consider creating a role within your HR or People team dedicated to this.

 A good health and wellbeing professional will create programs for different abilities and ages and foster a culture of wellbeing.
 They will ensure the topic is always front and center for managers.

 3. Tweak your wellbeing programs depending on your workers

 Create, develop and tweak your plans over time depending on your employees’ engagement levels.

 At the beginning, your focus might be participation.
 Not every program will interest everyone, so you will need to test a range that people of all ages and abilities can be a part of.
-For example, you could try something as gentle as a walking group at lunch to high impact kick boxing sessions.
+For example, you could try something as gentle as a online calming yoga group to high impact virtual kick boxing sessions.

 Once your programs are established, you can change your goals to be more outcome-orientated.

 Have a clear goal so that your program is easily understood and trusted.
 Whether your program is designed to reduce work-related ailments or prevent burnout, stay focused.
 Find out the top one or two health issues prevalent in your organization or the top wellbeing things your employees are asking for and devise a program to tackle them.

 Also, be realistic. if you’re just starting out on this culture shift, you may not be able to cover all bases of health and wellbeing.
 Start off with one aim and when that is successful, you can build on it.